 Q. Can I use a food thermometer to check my temperature?

 A. Fortunately, you can use a meat thermometer to check your body temperature.
-It’s not as precise as an oral thermometer, but it can help you keep track of your body temperature.
+It’s not as precise as an oral thermometer, but it can help you monitor your body temperature.

 Q. How many minutes should you take your temperature?